jim3/Node.js-WeatherApp.v2/README.md

 ### Description

 This app uses the OpenWeatherMap API to retrieve the current weather and five-day forecast for a given city.
-The current weather is retrieved using the [Built-in Geocoding](https://openweathermap.org/current#builtin) API.
+For the current weather forecast, the [Built-in Geocoding](https://openweathermap.org/current#builtin) API is used.
-For the five-day forecast, OpenWeather's [Geocoding API](https://openweathermap.org/api/geocoding-api) retrieves the weather data based on the user's geographical location.
+For the five-day forecast, OpenWeather's [Geocoding API](https://openweathermap.org/api/geocoding-api) instead.
+This API retrieves the weather data based on the user's geographical location and is responsible for more accurate results.
 The app is built with Node.js, Express, and EJS.
 MongoDB Atlas is used to store the user's search history.

 ### Tech Stack